SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/document-template-defaults.md

 ---
-uid: help-en-default-values-for-new-document-templates-web
+uid: help-en-document-template-defaults
-title: Default values for new document templates web
+title: Default values for new document templates
-description: Default values for new document templates web
+description: Default values for new document templates
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Settings and maintenance